 Effective July 24, 2021, the Company's indirect, wholly-owned subsidiary, Beckman Coulter, Inc. ("Beckman"), entered into a series of related agreements with Quidel Corporation and a subsidiary thereof ("Quidel") to resolve litigation that Beckman initiated against Quidel and to modify and partially terminate the related prior commercial arrangement.
 Pursuant to the related agreements, the dispute regarding Beckman's ability to compete in B-type Naturietic Peptide ("BNP") test related activities has been settled, allowing Beckman to research, develop, manufacture and distribute BNP type tests.
 Beckman's commitment to supply certain BNP test kits to Quidel has also been terminated.
 Beckman also obtained the right to distribute and sell the BNP assay currently sold by Quidel.
 As consideration under the agreements, Beckman will pay Quidel predominantly fixed payments of approximately \$75 million per year through 2029 (subject to proration in 2021).
 The Company engaged a third-party valuation specialist to assist in determining the value of the elements of the transaction.
 The present value of the payments to Quidel was estimated to be \$581 million, of which \$547 million was recorded as a pretax contract settlement expense primarily due to the unfavorable nature of the prior arrangement (consisting of a cash charge of \$5 million and a noncash charge of \$542 million) in 2021 related to the modification and partial termination of the prior commercial arrangement and resolution of the associated litigation.
-The Company also capitalized \$34 million in intangible assets, comprised of proprietary technology, customer relationships and the use of a trade name acquired in the settlement, which represent a noncash investing activity.
-Due to the extended payment terms of the arrangement, the arrangement represents a noncash financing activity of \$576 million.
-Over the period of the arrangement, the cash payments related to servicing the obligation due to Quidel are recorded as cash outflows from financing activities and the payments related to the imputed interest on the obligation due to Quidel are recorded as cash outflows from operating activities in the accompanying Consolidated Statements of Cash Flows.
+The Company also capitalized \$34 million in intangible assets, comprised of proprietary technology, customer relationships and the use of a trade name acquired in the settlement, which represent a noncash investing activity of \$576 million.
+Over the period of the arrangement, the cash payments related to servicing the obligation due to Quidel are recorded as cash outflows from financing activities and the payments related to the imputed interest on the obligation due to Quidel are recorded as cash outflows from per